oasalonen/skipper/docs/tutorials/auth.md

 You can protect any number of routes with the `oauthGrant()` filter.
 Unauthenticated users will be refused access and redirected to log in.
-You also need one `grantCallback()` filter which receives the authorization code:
+You also need one `grantCallback()` filter which receives the authorization code.
+You can optionally add a `grantLogout()` filter for revoking access and refresh tokens:

 ```
 foo: